devnull03/mh-video-combiner/README.md

 # Video Composite Tool

-A MoviePy-based tool for compositing multiple videos side-by-side with text overlays (headings and subheadings).
+A pure ffmpeg-based tool for compositing multiple videos side-by-side with text overlays (headings and subheadings).

 ## Features